 To find out more on ways to support in memory of a loved one, visit: www.livability.org.uk/get-involved/give-in-memory/

 Dying well is not easy to talk about but at Livability, we know what a difference good end of life care makes to families and their loved ones.
-Often this involves thinking ahead as someone’s illness progresses, to make plans that will be a comfort in bereavement – as for Leigh and his family, at a Livability residential home.
+Often this involves thinking ahead as someone’s illness progresses, to make plans that will be a comfort in bereavement – as for a resident and his family, at a Livability residential home.

 Staff support Leigh to add to the book when he wishes – something they count a huge privilege, says manager Helen Holt.
-‘Leigh dictates life tips to staff and his thoughts about his daughter when she was a newborn, when he is able.
+‘He dictates life tips to staff and his thoughts about his daughter when she was a newborn, when he is able.
 Personally, I feel that it is a great honour to be allowed into someone’s life in such a way that they are sharing their innermost and private thoughts.’

-Leigh’s family visit him every day, says Helen, ‘and Leigh is an amazing support to him and us – she will come in ten minutes if we call her.’
+Family visit him every day, says Helen, ‘and is an amazing support to him and us – she will come in ten minutes if we call her.’
 His daughter is part of the York House family too: ‘To her, this way of life is the norm.
 When dad is on his bed because he’s too weak to sit up, it’s ok because she just climbs on the bed.
 Nothing at the service phases her because she sees the people here, not disabilities.
 She is like a blast of fresh air when she enters the building – we all know that she is here!’